danleks/character-count/readme.md

 The paragraph below it includes a span with an ID of #character-count.
 It’s set to 0 by default.

-As the user types or pastes text into the #text field, the #character-count content should get updated in real time to display how many characters are in the field.
+As the user types or pastes text into the #text field, the #character-count content gets updated in real time to display how many characters are in the field.